RyoOkano21/kCentresDIstributionalClustering/README.md

 # _k_-Centres Distributional Clustering
-This repository provides R code implementing the _k_-centres distributioinal clustering, as proposed by [2].
+This repository provides R codes implementing the _k_-centres distributioinal clustering, as proposed by [2].

 The repository includes the following files.
 - `HelperFunctions.cpp`: Helper functions for implementations of an algorithm proposed by [1] for solving convex PCA